nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Saturday 24-Sept-2022

+I attended a seminar by Mica Goebig, where she discussed confidence issues, as well as managing fear and self-doubt.

 ## Friday 23-Sept-2022

 Back to React!
 Some key takeaways when developing a site that requires some initial processing to display a page: